 The museum has a large interactive map of the

 United States.
-Children add state capitols by attaching them with velcro to the correct state.
-We also have a similar activity featuring United States Presidents and another one that teaches the kids the bones of the body.
+Children add state capitals by attaching them with velcro to the correct state.
+We also have a similar activity featuring the bones of the body.

 If you're looking for unique gifts or just a keepsake of your visit to the museum, you'll find it in our gift shop.
 CDM's store offers interesting and educational items that reflect the various exhibits and capture the imaginations of children.
-Don't forget to check out our toys, puzzles, books, and games!
-Museum members receive a 10% discount.
+Museum members receive a 15% discount.